 Selling globally used to be something only big businesses could do successfully.
-However, with the recent rise of global online marketplaces, coupled with advancement in technology, SMBs are going international at an accelerated rate.
+However, with the recent rise of global online marketplaces, coupled with advancements in technology, SMBs are going international at an accelerated rate.
 And truthfully—if your SMB doesn’t have global sales yet—you’re simply not competing.

 Benefits of Selling Internationally

-The most obvious advantage to entering the global marketplace is: more sales.
+The most obvious advantage to entering the global marketplace is more sales.
 As a matter of fact, expanding to new regions and geographies opens up an up-tapped customer base.
-In 2017, the U.S. accounted for ~33% of the global market share—that leave you with a huge opportunity overseas.
+In 2017, the U.S. accounted for ~33% of the global market share—that leaves you with a huge opportunity overseas.
 Secondly, if your business suffers from market fluctuations or seasonality, you might be able to smooth out variations by finding new markets.
 This could be key to your success in winning against your local competitors, but also for fending off international business encroaching on your territory.